gudatr/libpq-node-perf/README.md

 If you do not want to or can use a unix socket, leave the socket parameter undefined.

-The queueSize defines the internal command queue of the pool.
+The queueSize defines the internal command queue of the pool, the sample size should suffice.
+If you think you have more elements waiting for a free connection, you can either scale up or consider checking for a bottle neck.

 parseInt8AsString determines if a int8 should be parsed as a string so you can perform your own conversion since Number.MAX_SAFE_INTEGER is ~9 × 10^15 and the max value of pg's int8 is ~9 × 10^18 which would result in conversion problems.